 Dave Henderson was a big fan of David Ortiz.
 “I love to watch Big Pappi hit.
 And I loved his dramatic home runs in the 2004 postseason.
 I was so happy that the Red Sox won.
 I still have a lot of good friends in Boston.
 And I was happy because people could stop asking me when they were going to win it.

-Thirty years have passed since Henderson’s date with destiny in the 1986 postseason.
+Thirty-two years have passed since Henderson’s date with destiny in the 1986 postseason.
 And Big Pappi has indeed surpassed him as the posterboy for postseason heroics.
 But Dave Henderson will always have a place in the hearts’ of Boston baseball fans because Red Sox fans recognize a good guy when they see one.

 Portions of this article originally appeared in Red Sox Magazine.
 To subscribe to Red Sox Magazine click here.http://boston.redsox.mlb.com/bos/fan_forum/magazine.jsp